Create a tag

 Create a tag in Tag Manager in Piwik PRO

 7. In Advanced tag settings, choose Consent type.
 Set it up if you use a consent form on your site.
-This tag will fire only for visitors who accept the selected consent type.
+This tag will only fire for visitors who accept the selected consent type.

 Consent type in Piwik PRO